Jeremie Dominique: College career

 Dominique first played college football for the Hawaii Rainbow Warriors in 2017, where he played in seven games as a backup defensive back and had four tackles.
 In 2018, he had a severe ankle injury, but played in six games, sparingly, despite the injury.
 After undergoing foot surgery, he transferred to the University of North Dakota in order to be closer to his family home in Montreal.
 However, he did not play for the North Dakota Fighting Hawks as his ankle healed in 2019.
-Instead, Dominique entered the transfer portal in early 2020 with the intention of playing for an FBS program.
+Instead, Dominique entered the NCAA transfer portal in early 2020 with the intention of playing for an FBS program.
 Unfortunately, the COVID-19 pandemic caused many programs to cancel their seasons and he received no substantial offers.

 With the lack of NCAA Division I opportunities, Dominique transferred to the University of Charleston to play for Golden Eagles for their 2020–21 spring season, where he played in three games.
 In the 2021 season, he played in ten games where he had 40 total tackles, two sacks, and three pass deflections.